All Episodes

 Here is a little bit about what he said.

-It was during the QA, the local mine owner Ronnie Bryant and his remarks.
+It was during the QA, the local mine owner, Ronnie Bryant, and his remarks.

-Uh got a permit to open up an underground coal mine.
+Got a permit to open up an underground coal mine.

-They would probably employ 1250 people.
+It would probably employ 125 to 50 people.

-They'd be paid later from 50 to 150,000 a year.
+They'd be paid wages from $50,000 to $150,000 a year.

 That's Ronnie Bryant, Birmingham, Alabama, Birmingham, Alabama.